-Officially known as Donostia, San Sebastian is the capital of the Basque province Gipuzkoa in Northern Spain, and is the quintessential European city.
-Located just 30 minutes from the French border, San Sebastian has been a coastal retreat for Renaissance royalty, modern day celebrities, and gastronomical innovation.
-In fact, it’s one of the top foodie destinations in the world ranging from humble pintxos to some of the World’s Best Restaurants.
+Officially known as Donostia, San Sebastian is the capital of the Basque province Gipuzkoa in Northern Spain and is the quintessential European city.
+Located just 30 minutes from the French border, San Sebastian has been a coastal retreat for Renaissance royalty, modern-day celebrities, and gastronomical innovation.
+It’s one of the top foodie destinations in the world ranging from humble pintxos to some of the World’s Best Restaurants.

 History of San Sebastian

-Historical records date the city of San Sebastian back to 1014, but the Basques’ fishing and whaling expertise throughout the Atlantic and their unique language are detailed early Roman and Viking records.
-Researchers are still puzzled today on the origins of the Basque language as there is no correlation with any other language.
+Historical records date the city of San Sebastian back to 1014, but the Basques’ fishing and whaling expertise throughout the Atlantic and their own unique language are detailed in early Roman and Viking records.
+Researchers are still puzzled today about the origins of the Basque language as there is no correlation with any other language.

 San Sebastian Today